AM7999/Thigh-High-Socks-1.19.2-Forge/README.md

 # Thigh High Socks Mod For 1.19.2
-A Joke mod for Minecraft Java made using MCreator
-This mod took an embarasingly long time to make (and as of writing this on 1/17/23 its still not finished)
+A Joke mod for Minecraft Java partially made using MCreator This mod took an embarasingly long time to make (and as of writing this on 1/17/23 its still not finished)

 # Compiling